All blog posts

 To effectively implement waste prevention in the office, companies can take several practical steps:

-1. Digitize whenever possible - this way paper use can be minimized
+- Digitize whenever possible - this way paper use can be kept to a minimum

-Waste prevention is a task often relegated to the sidelines, but certainly not unimportant.
-By embracing it and doing the right thing, you can contribute to a cleaner world and make money.
-The office is a place where we spend so much time so it is not unimportant to set an example there as well.
+Waste prevention is a task often pushed to the sidelines, but it's certainly not unimportant.
+By embracing it and doing it right, you'll contribute to a cleaner world and it can generate revenue.
+The office is a place where we spend so much time, so it's crucial that we set an example there.
 Good luck!

 Request a free quote